-For individuals with high risk polyps, the chance of at least one of these polyps becoming cancerous is significantly increased.
-However, if malignant polyps are detected early, 90% of patients survive at least five years.
+For individuals with high-risk polyps, the chance of at least one of these polyps becoming cancerous is significantly increased.

 Some individuals have a genetic tendency to develop polyps.
 Individuals age 50 or older have a higher risk of developing Colon Adenomatous Polyps.
 In addition to genetic factors, these polyps are associated with a diet high in fat and beef and low in fiber.
 Another risk factor is a lack of exercise resulting in weight gain.

-To prevent polyps from becoming cancerous, they must be removed.
-CPP is developing, in concert with the NCI, a Colon Adenoma Therapy (CAT) meant to prevent recurrence and occurrence of colon cancers.
+Currently to prevent polyps from becoming cancerous, they must be removed surgically.
+CPP is developing, in concert with the NCI, a Colon Adenoma Therapy (CAT) meant to prevent occurrence and recurrence of colon cancers.